CARES Act II information

 - The program is 100% federally funded, employers are not liable for MEUC payments.

-- Mixed Earner Unemployment Compensation, like all unemployment benefits, is taxable and could impact Medicaid and CHIP eligibility.
+- Mixed Earner Unemployment Compensation, like most unemployment benefits, is taxable and could impact Medicaid and CHIP eligibility.

 Federal Pandemic Unemployment Compensation (FPUC)